bikashsharmabks/rest-amqp/README.md

 # rest-amqp
-Rest API using amqp protocol build on nodejs
+Rest API using amqp protocol for NodeJS.
+Tested on RabbitMQ — Edit